usnistgov/OSCAL/source/includes/schema/_catalogXML.md

 ### `<declarations>` element

-A `<declarations>` element is used for extra-schema validation of data given within controls or framework components.
+A `<declarations>` element is used for extra-schema validation of data given within controls.
 More information on this will be added to the documentation in the future.